Phrenzi/slate/source/includes/_patrons.md

         }'
 ```

-> if success, the above command returns HTTP Status Code `200` with following json objects:
+> if sign up via email and success, the above command returns HTTP Status Code `200` with following json objects:

 ```json
 {